Is There Such a Thing as a First-Time Homebuyer with Bad Credit? (Spoiler: Yes!)

 Pay your bills on time, keep your balances as low as you can on credit cards, and pay off as much high-interest debt as possible.
 Be sure to get a copy of your credit report and dispute any issues that could ding your credit.

-If you’re someone who just doesn’t have adequate credit — or any credit — Baroni suggests steps to start building it right now.
+If you have inadequate credit—or no credit at all—Baroni suggests steps to start building it right now.

-“You could get a secured credit card, which is like a debit card that acts like a credit card and starts building your credit — it’s your own money on a card,” he explains.
+“You could get a secured credit card, which is like a debit card that acts like a credit card, and start building your credit — it’s your own money on a card,” he explains.
 “You could get a couple of those immediately.”

 You might also switch, say, a boyfriend’s or girlfriend’s bill over to your name — or add yourself to it.
 “It’s just a couple of little things like this,” he says, “that can make a big difference toward establishing that credit.”